tansudasli/advanced-js/essential-typescript/README.md

 It is all about where js ends and ts starts.

-- index2.html, app.ts and event.ts : prototype for event app
+- event-app: prototype for event app